Scott Quinnell

-Scott Quinnell (born 20 August 1972) is a Welsh former rugby union and rugby league player who played in the 1990s and 2000s.
+Scott Quinnell (born 20 August 1972) is a Welsh former rugby union and rugby league footballer who played in the 1990s and 2000s.
 He was a number eight for Wales, Llanelli RFC, Llanelli Scarlets, Richmond and the British & Irish Lions in rugby union.
 He won 52 caps for Wales (seven as captain) and three for the Lions, and scored 11 international tries for Wales and one for the Lions.

-In 1994 he changed codes from rugby union to rugby league when he transferred from Llanelli RFC to Wigan, and played two seasons, winning a league championship and two caps for Wales.
+In 1994 he changed codes to rugby league, transferring from Llanelli RFC to Wigan.
+He played for two seasons before returning to rugby union, winning a league championship with Wigan and two international caps for Wales.

 Early life

 Quinnell was born in Morriston, Swansea, Glamorgan, Wales.
 He is the son of former Welsh international Derek Quinnell.
 His two brothers Craig and Gavin played professional rugby union.
 Gavin lost the sight in one eye after an incident in a 2010 match.
 The brothers are also nephews of Welsh international Barry John, and Quinnell's godfather was Mervyn Davies.